DevLizOps/React-App-Prototype-with-Tests/README.md

 ```

 [EN] This is a React app prototype for the creation of a to do list.
+It allows tasks creation, edition and removal.
 To initialize the app, write the following commands:

 ```